 Special application is required for admission to the nursing program.
+It is recommended that students work closely with their advisor to ensure all application requirements are fully met.
 A Nursing Applicant Information Guide, available from the Advising Center and online at the Nursing website, describes program prerequisites and application process.
 Refer to the Nursing website: www.yc.edu/nursing for application deadlines.